coderefinery/workshop-intro/livestream.md

 ## Workshop etiquette
 - Respect everyone’s pace
-- Help in collaborative notes is welcome, but keep it accessible
+- Help in collaborative notes document is welcome, but keep it accessible
-- If something is not right: report via the collaborative notes
+- If something is not right: report via the collaborative notes document
 - Problems?
 We follow our [Code of Conduct](https://coderefinery.org/about/code-of-conduct/)

 ## Final notes